 · Making use of the band-aids for the toes

 The primary reason for discomfort while wearing steel toe boots is the friction between your toes and the steel cap.
-However, some parts of our feet have more contact than some others.
+However, some parts of our feet have more contact than others.
 Unless you know which parts are the most prone to friction, you’ll not figure out how to stop steel toe boots from hurting.
 The big toe and the small toe reside on two sides.

 · Choosing laced steel toe boots

-When you’re choosing a pair of steel toe boots, make sure that it has laces in it.
+When you’re choosing a pair of steel-toe boots, make sure that it has laces in it.
 The boots which don’t have laces on them, will not give you comfort in the proper way.
 As a result, your boot sways, and your toes continue to move in the toe cap, rubbing alongside the steel cap.
 That causes pain and bruises.

 · Arch support

 Make sure that the steel toe boot’s ball is positioned at the most expansive area of it.
 Only that way the curvature of your feet will correctly match and fit the boots’ arch.
 You will get the best support only from those boots.
-Moreover, it will also help with your spinal, back, and feet problems.
+Moreover, it will also help with your spinal, back, and foot problems.

 · Applying lubricant